NickMcConnell/AngbandPlus/readme.txt

   (Thanks to Nick McConnell for implementing and improving building under Linux/MAC!)

+  (ALT: For development, doing an install is undesirable.
+Try the following instead:
+    $ sudo apt-get install clang-3.5 llvm-3.5
+    $ sh autogen.sh
+    $ ./configure CFLAGS=-fsanitize=address LDFLAGS=-fsanitize=address --with-no-install CC=clang-3.5
+    $ make clean
+    $ make -j4
+    $ cp src/poschengband .
+    $ ASAN_SYMBOLIZER_PATH=/usr/bin/llvm-symbolizer-3.5 ./poschengband -g -u<Savefile> -- -n1

+    Note, you need to remember to copy the executable up after every build (TODO: Fix Makefile to do this!)
+    Also, I like to develop with the address sanitizer enabled at all times.
+This works best with clang as your compiler, rather than gcc.
+Of course, 3.5 should be replaced with latest version of clang.).

 --- Windows

   Download the binary archive for Windows.
 Unzip it to any location that you